Skip to content

 Working with the LoRAX APIs

 Once deployed, LoRAX exposes three ways to interact with it: a REST API compatible with Hugging Face TGI, a Python client library, and an OpenAI-compatible endpoint.
-All three methods support dynamic adapter switching.
+All three support dynamic adapter switching.

 REST API